Sexual Communication With A Child

 2. The communication is sexual or intended to encourage a child to make a sexual communication.
 This means you have

-3. The person you have communicated with is under the age of 16 years old.
+3. The person you have communicated with is under 16 years old.

-4. That you are over the age of 18, and you did not reasonably believe that the person you were communicating with was over 16 years old.
+4. You are over 18 and did not reasonably believe that the person you were communicating with was over 16 years old.

 Contact Us